FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/billedcost.md

 The Billed Cost represents a charge serving as the basis for invoicing, inclusive of the impacts of all reduced rates and discounts while excluding the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.
 This cost is denominated in the [Billing Currency](#billingcurrency).
 The Billed Cost is used to perform FinOps capabilities that require cash-basis accounting such as cost allocation, budgeting, and invoice reconciliation.

 The BilledCost column MUST be present in the billing data.
-This column MUST be a valid numeric value of type Decimal, denominated in the BillingCurrency, and MUST NOT contain null values.
+This column MUST be a valid numeric value of type Decimal, denominated in the BillingCurrency, and MUST NOT be null.
 The aggregated BilledCost for a billing period MUST match the charge received on the invoice for the same billing period.

 ## Column ID